perivar/PresetConverter/PresetConverterProject/NIKontaktNKS/Kontakt-README.md

 The plugin guarantees the correct file structure of the nicnt-container, but its performance is no less determined by the correctness of the registration xml-data.

-## Adding files to containers:
+## Adding files to containers

 The plugin allows you to add all 3 groups of file types (samples, patches and service files).
 Files with other extensions are skipped (not packaged) with the notification of the user about the missing files.
 If necessary, you can add other file types to the group of service files in the plugin settings dialog (available through the Total Commander file packaging dialog).
 Encryption of files added to containers is not supported due to the absence of any need for this.

-# Extract files from encrypted containers:
+# Extract files from encrypted containers

 inNKX can decrypt and extract files from encrypted containers without question.
 The search for the decryption key is performed automatically in the following order:
 1. Sobsvennaya/Local Storage (built-in) key database.
 2. Custom key database: the nklibs_info.userdb file in the plugin directory (3) (more about it later).